 Every year, we run a Buddy Scheme election, where children can choose to enrol as a buddy.
 They are required to fill in an application form for the job, stating why they think they would be suitable.
 The aim of the scheme is to encourage children to be good role models and it plays an important part in creating a safe, friendly, happy and peaceful atmosphere for children across the school.
 They proudly wear special buddy bibs and are designated specific areas for their duty.

-The main focus for the Buddy Scheme this term is for the Year 5 and 6 children to support the youngest members of our school community.
-The buddies from Year 6 helping our new Reception children to settle into their new lunchtime routines in the dining room and on the playground.
-The Year 5 buddies are helping to support the Year 1 children.
+The main focus for the Buddy Scheme is for the Year 5 children to support the youngest members of our school community.
+The buddies from Year 5 helping our Reception and KS1 children with the lunchtime routines in the dining room and on the playground.

 Buddies aim to: